Join a tradition at Albion of more than 130 years.

 Each chapter offers student leadership roles, service opportunities, and academic support in a close-knit environment.
 Greek students can be found all over campus, involved in almost every student organization and athletic team.
 Here are some of the details of what it means to be Greek at Albion.

-The on-campus advisor for the sororities is the Associate Vice President for Student Development, Connie Smith.
-If you would like to contact Connie, you can reach her at firstname.lastname@example.org or 517-629-0750.
+The on-campus advisor for the Panhellenic Sororities is the Associate Vice President for Student Development, Connie Smith.
+You can reach Connie at firstname.lastname@example.org or 517-629-0750.
+The on-campus adviser for the Multicultural Sororities and Fraternities is the Assistant Dean of Campus Life, Sharese Mathis.
+You can reach Sharese at email@example.com or 517-629-0433.
 Each sorority has a lodge in which they hold meetings and various events, but sorority women do not live in these lodges.
 Instead, they live all across campus in residence halls.
 This gives members the opportunity to make meaningful connections with non-affiliated folks on campus, women in other sororities, and be directly immersed in campus life.
-For any questions regarding on-campus living arrangements, please contact the Office of Community Living at email@example.com
+For any questions regarding on-campus living arrangements, please contact the Office of Community Living at firstname.lastname@example.org

 Beta Chapter – Founded at Albion College in 1887